amp-pd/amp-pd-workflows/rna/README.md

 which can then be used to drive workflows.
 When workflows complete successfully, Terra can update the `sample` data table (also known as `sample` "entities") with the location of their outputs.

-Thus if you set each workflow to run from the `sample` entity and set the `outputs` to update the `sample` entity, you can run a progression of workflows such as:
+Thus if you set each workflow to run from the `sample` entity and set the `outputs` to update the `sample` entity, you can run a progression of workflows.
+All of your workflow outputs will be stored in your Terra workspace bucket and the `sample` entity table will contain the paths to the outputs.

 1- Upload a list of samples following instructions from the help article above.
 The file to upload could be as simple as a 1-column CSV file:
 ```